Graft - opening chapters

 “Your arms,” she said.

 I looked down.
-Both my arms were covered in spotty, sandpaper-looking calluses, nearly a quarter inch thick in some spots.
+My arms were covered in spotty, sandpaper-looking calluses, nearly a quarter inch thick in some spots.
 My fingers were lumpy and crooked from spots of distended muscle or soft tissue.

 “Oh my god,” Matilda said.
 “Inside, now.”